XHJK-TDT

-XHJK-TDT, virtual channel 1 (UHF digital channel 28), is a television station in Tijuana, Baja California, Mexico.
-The station is owned by TV Azteca.
-XHJK carries TV Azteca's Azteca Uno, with a 2-hour delay except for live television.
+XHJK-TDT (channel 1) is a television station in Tijuana, Baja California, Mexico, that also serves San Diego, California, United States.
+Owned and operated by TV Azteca, the station carries the Azteca Uno network, with a two-hour delay except for live events.

 XHJK received its initial concession in July 1981.

-Digital television
+Technical information

-Digital subchannels
+Subchannels

-The station's digital channel is multiplexed:
+The station's signal is multiplexed:

 XHJK was the only city where Proyecto 40 (now ADN 40) was modified to include local programming.
-Ultimately, local programming in each area was moved to a más+.
+Ultimately, local programming in each area was moved to A Más.

 Analog to digital conversion

 Due to the Mexican analog to digital conversion mandate, XHJK-TV shut down its analog signal on May 28, 2013, and again on July 18, 2013.

 In 2016, XHJK moved from virtual channel 27 to virtual channel 1 as part of the nationwide move of the Azteca Trece network to that virtual channel.
 It was able to do so because channel 1 has generally not been issued to American stations since 1948.
 The network later renamed on January 1, 2018.